 All-School Thanksgiving Feast

 The all-school Thanksgiving feast is held outside on the Wednesday before Thanksgiving at lunchtime.
 All classes participate by preparing part of the meal, which typically includes green beans, mashed potatoes, applesauce, cheese crisps or pizza, cut vegetables, cookies, and fruit salad.
 We begin the feast by gathering in the multipurpose room to sing and remember what we’re thankful for, and then move outside to eat.
 Some parents help with the preparations and serving and then join us for the feast.

 Winter Solstice Celebration

 The Winter Solstice Celebration is one of the favorite and most memorable Seed events.
 Generally held the last Friday evening before the winter holiday break, it is an evening of dancing and singing by the Seed children.
 We work with a unifying theme or story and each class develops a dance as their contribution.
-The celebration is held at Fees Preparatory Middle School in Tempe.
+The celebration is held at a location TBA.
 Don’t miss this spectacular, heartwarming event!
 The after school program ends at 4 p.m. on the day of the Solstice Celebration.

 Love & Logic Parenting Workshops